Start a conversation

 File Naming in Vic-3D

 Vic-Snap automatically names the images with the correct naming conventions for Vic-3D.
-So other than remembering not to use and underscore in the filename, there is no actions necessary for naming files correctly when using Vic-Snap.
+So other than remembering not to use an underscore in the filename, there is no actions necessary for naming files correctly when using Vic-Snap.

 When using acquisition software other than Vic-Snap, however, the user must follow the naming convention needed for Vic-3D.
-File names and file paths should not contain any underscores except for the _0 or _1 camera designation (which again, is automatically generated in Vic-3D).
+File names and file paths should not contain any underscores except for the _0 or _1 camera designation (which again, is automatically generated in Vic-Snap).
 The _0 and _1 indicates to Vic-3D which camera the image corresponds to, so an underscore elsewhere in the file name or file path is incompatible with Vic-3D.

 The file name for camera 0 and camera 1 must be identical except for the _0 or _1 indicator.